peter-bztrs/VirtuaShopware5Anonymizer/Readme.md

 # Virtua Shopware 5 Anonymizer
 ## About Virtua Shopware 5 Anonymizer
-Shopware plugin providing function of sensitive data anonymization.
+Shopware 5 plugin providing a function of sensitive data anonymization.

 ## Installation
 Navigate to your Shopware 5 plugin dir.